Salman1205/Cold-email-generator-using-llangchain/README.md

 ## 🚀 Overview
-The **Cold Email Generator** is a powerful AI-driven tool that automates the process of crafting personalized cold emails based on job descriptions.
+A powerful AI-driven tool that automates the process of crafting personalized cold emails based on job descriptions.
 This project utilizes **LangChain**, **Streamlit**, and **Chromadb** to analyze job postings, extract relevant skills, and generate professional emails with links to your portfolio.

 ## 📌 Features
 - Extracts job descriptions from URLs.